Why Use Rapeseed Oil? Find Out Why Chefs And Nutritionists Sing Its Praises.

-Rapeseed oil is processed by both small and large-scale producers and comes in two forms: artisan cold-pressed and refined.
+Rapeseed oil is processed by both small and large-scale producers and comes in two forms: artisan cold-pressed (often labelled with the place it comes from) and refined.
 Cold-pressing simply involves using a press to squeeze the oil out of the seeds, retaining all its natural flavours, before being filtered and bottled.
 Refined oil on the other hand, is extracted from the seeds under high temperatures, before being cleaned to create a flavourless oil with a high smoke point.

 There’s some evidence that rapeseed oil products are benefiting from a wider consumer trend towards eating more healthily; boosted by its nutritional profile, versatility and affordability.
 Research done by YouGov, Mintel and IGD shows that a large proportion of the population believe it’s increasingly important to eat healthily.

 But many people are still unaware of the nutritional benefits of rapeseed oil, such as that it contains less saturated fat than other commonly used cooking oils and fats (e.g. approx. 50% less than olive oil).
 It is high in unsaturated fats, particularly mono-unsaturated.
 Replacing saturated fats with unsaturated fats in the diet has been shown to lower/reduce blood cholesterol.
 High cholesterol is a risk factor in the development of coronary heart disease.
 It is also a rich source of vitamin E.

 Nutritional benefits mean very little if the oil doesn’t taste nice and work well in dishes.
 Luckily, rapeseed oil does both.
 In its refined form, rapeseed oil is flavourless, making it an excellent carrier of flavour and allowing other ingredients, like spices, to really shine during cooking.